 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-In the following query, the SIMPLIFY_DISTINCT hint is used to enable a series of distinct query rewriting.
+The following query example uses the SIMPLIFY_DISTINCT Hint to enable a series of DISTINCT-related query rewrites.

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);